memeticsingularity/beastkin-shield-universe/docs/universal-story-template-guide-english.md

 ## Introduction

 This guide provides detailed instructions on how to use the new naming system adapted Universal Story Template.
-The template fully adheres to the Beastkin Shield Universe standardized naming system (version 2.1.1) and is optimized for the workflow of **community creators**.
+The template fully adheres to the Beastkin Universe standardized naming system (version 2.1.1) and is optimized for the workflow of **community creators**.
 We strongly advise new authors to start with **adaptation works**, as it is the smoothest path to integrate into the community and understand the worldbuilding.
 Please follow the steps and specifications in this